AuthMe/AuthMeReloaded/docs/translations.md

 ---

-This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Wed Apr 22 23:26:01 CEST 2026
+This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Thu Apr 23 16:54:01 CEST 2026